Research indicates moderate exercise increases sperm production.

 Lead researcher, Behzad Hajizadeh Maleki, remarked: “Our results show that doing exercise can be a simple, cheap and effective strategy for improving sperm quality in sedentary men.
 However, it’s important to acknowledge that the reason some men can’t have children isn’t just based on their sperm count.
 Male infertility problems can be complex and changing lifestyles might not solve these cases easily.”

 While both studies have shown that moderate exercise increases sperm count, what remains unclear is whether or not exercise translates to increased fertility.
 One of the most important factors in providing couples with the most accurate and effective fertility treatment plans is arriving at an accurate diagnosis of the underlying cause or causes of a couple’s infertility.

 Fertility testing is conducted when a couple is having prolonged difficulty conceiving a child.
 Sperm testing is conducted to test the health of sperm production for fertility.
 Sperm health is defined by several characteristics, to include sperm count (a normal sperm count ranges from 15 million sperm to over 200 million sperm per milliliter (ml) of semen), sperm motility (how it moves), and sperm morphology (size and shape).

-Leveraging the latest innovations and advances in scientific technology, Legacy helps men test their sperm within the comforts and privacy of their home.
+Leveraging the latest innovations and advances in scientific technology, Legacy helps men test their sperm from home, comfortable and privately.
 With a wide variety of fertility testing packages to choose from, Legacy makes it easy to test and store your semen sample.
 In as little as 48 hours from receiving your sample, the Legacy Fertility Report provides clients with access to an in-depth 6-page report which analyzes the 5 key data points of male fertility: volume, count, concentration, motility and morphology.

 To learn more ways to improve your sperm health, consult our guide to sperm improvement.